SarEnderTarkanson/expense-tracker-widget/README.md

 While using the client application, please do not close these two command prompt windows and make sure that they continue to run.

+PS: If the console asks for additional dependency regarding the json-server, please accept it by typing y and then enter to install the necessary dependency for the json-server.

 6 - After seeing that the json-server is running for both endpoints, please run the following command:

 yarn start